wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Drawing/My Book on Drawing/Drawing the Mechanics of Form and Force - Form-Finding in Drapery and Anatomy/4 Force Redistribution the Behavior of Materials Under Force.md

 - **Undergo failure or restructuring** when redistribution fails to balance force flow.

 Ultimately, **the equilibrium state of any form** is a **direct result of how anchor points restrict force and how eyes of convergence redistribute it into secondary structures**.
-This understanding applies across disciplines—**from drapery and anatomy to engineering and architecture—revealing universal patterns in force behavior that define form stability and transformation.
+This understanding applies across disciplines—**from drapery and anatomy to engineering and architecture—revealing universal patterns in force behavior that define form stability and transformation**.
 ### **Anchor Points and Eyes of Convergence Work Together, but They Are Not the Same**

 - **An anchor point is a fixed constraint that holds force in place.**